brclar15/thesis/clark.md

 - look at these retellings in relation to each other, while preserving their integrity
 - examine how each breaks their work into episodes
 - compare these episodes across the various retellings
-- diplomatic digital editions to represent form of retelling
+- diplomatic digital editions to represent the original form of each retelling

 ----------